thegrumpys/odop/docs/About/Intro.md

 The Rectangular Solid design type is provided as an easy to understand demonstration of basic capabilities.
-The discussion in "ODOP Introduction" starts with basic concepts and then leads to a less technical Getting Started explanation based on the Rectangular Solid.
+The discussion in "ODOP Introduction" (link provided below) starts with basic concepts and then leads to a less technical Getting Started explanation based on the Rectangular Solid.

 **ODOP:Spring** is a full-featured app enabling the engineering design of helical coil springs.